Got a question for us? Well, you’ve come to the right place.

 If you have had a diagnosed milk allergy it's important that you only introduce cows' milk on the advice of a health care professional.

-In the 1990s New Zealand based scientist Dr. Corran McLachlan researched why more and more people were having adverse reactions to drinking regular milk.
-He uncovered that not all cows' milk is the same and there are in fact 2 types of cows within cow herds, A1 cows and A2 cows.
-Dr. McLachlan found that normal milk contains different proteins including A1 and A2.
-As his research progressed, he observed that the A1 protein in 'normal' milk seemed to cause some people to experience side effects (such as bloating).
+In the 1990s New Zealand based scientist Dr. Corran McLachlan researched why more and more people were having adverse reactions to drinking cows’ milk.
+He found that milk contains different proteins including A1 and A2 and that they digest differently.
+As his research progressed, he uncovered that not all cows' milk is the same and there are in fact cows that naturally produce only the A2 protein in their milk.
 On the back of this discovery, he set up The a2 Milk Company to pioneer understanding in this area.

 British A2-certified farms.
-We have 20 farms certified to provide a2 Milk ™ throughout Shropshire, Cheshire and North Wales.
-Not only do we carefully select our A2 cows we also carefully select our farmers.
-There is a rigorous process to become an A2-certified farm and as a result we support our farmers through their journey to build up our British A2 cow herds.
-Meet our farmers here.
+We work with our farmers in Shropshire, Staffordshire, Cheshire and North Wales who carefully select cows that do not produce the A1 protein.
+There is a rigorous process to become an A2-certified farm and as a result, we support our farmers through their journey to build up our British A1 protein free cow herds.

-Yes, you can freeze a2 Milk™ just like you use any other milk.
+Yes, you can freeze a2 Milk™ just like you can any other milk.
+You just need to decant it from its carton and into a suitable container before freezing.